-1) How does this fundamental area of life measure up in my own life?
+1) How does each fundamental self-care area measure up in my own life?

 2) What could I be doing differently to improve on a particular area so that I can reap the benefits of a great self-care routine?